forcedotcom/LightningFlowComponents/README.md

 This repository contains a collection of Lightning Components that can be used to enhance Lightning Flow from Salesforce.
 Note that you do not need to write code, read code, or use developer console to install these into your Flow Designer!
 You can install them with a few commands by using the new Salesforce DX deployment tools.
 (See "Installation")

-# Lightning Flow Screen Components
-[Lightning Flow Screen Components](/flow_screen_components/) folder contains lightning components (aura classes) that have been optimized to be inserted into Lightning Flow screens.
-This mainly means that they:
-1) implement the "lightning:availableForFlowScreens" interface so they appear in and can be dragged into Screen Nodes that are added to Flows using the the Salesforce Cloud Flow Designer
-2) give attention to their design files because only attributes added to the design file show up in Cloud Flow Designer as available for mapping to and from Lightning Flow variables

-Flow Screen Components generally have a visual focus, although they don't absolutely have to.

-Flow Screen Components are generally available as of Spring '18.

 # Lightning Flow Action Components
 [Lightning Action Components](/flow_action_components/) folder contains lightning components (aura classes) that have been optimized to be added to Lightning Flows as standalone actions.
 This mainly means that they:
 1) implement the "flowruntime:availableForLocalInvocableActions" interface so they show up in the tools palette of Cloud Flow Designer as Local Actions that can be dragged onto the canvas and added to flows as discrete actions.